jagadekmeesala/ITG_EAGLE_Training/README.md

 Trainer taught about
 - Data Movement Utilities
 - Ways to import and export data into databases
+- Use cases of Importing and Exporting data

 Linux training has started today
 - Linux Operating system - introduction